No Fee Balance Transfer Credit Cards

 For example, if your current credit card balance is with Discover, you wouldn’t be able to move it to a new Discover card.
 If you current balance is with Chase, American Express, Citi, etc, then you could move it to a Discover card.

-But there always tends to be one willing to offer a no fee balance transfer, so be sure to keep your eyes peeled.
+But there always tends to be one issuer willing to offer a no fee balance transfer, so be sure to keep your eyes peeled.